CDI Staff

 Associate Director

-Jessica Gonzalez, MSW is the Associate Director for the Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office (NCO) at CDI.
-Through the MHTTC School Mental Health Initiative, Jessica is coordinating the work of 10 centers that provide training and technical assistance to the mental health and school mental health workforce to increase the use of evidence-based mental health prevention, treatment, and recovery support services for students across the United States.
+Jessica Gonzalez, MSW is the Associate Director for the Center for Mental Health Implementation Support (CMHIS) at Stanford CDI.
+Through the CMHIS, Jessica is coordinating the work of 5 centers that provide technical assistance to the mental health workforce on strategies needed to implement the use of evidence-based mental health prevention, treatment, and recovery support services across the United States.
 Jessica previously worked in the community as a social worker providing mental health services in school and outpatient clinic settings to children and adolescents from diverse backgrounds.

 Ricardo Canelo, MPH